 Despite the fact that Pennsylvania’s Medical Marijuana Act, permits a limited number of dispensaries for the state’s medical marijuana patients with a doctor’s recommendation and an identification card, being charged with trafficking marijuana in Pittsburgh is just as serious as if you were charged with trafficking other illegal drugs.
 Recreational marijuana is still classified as a Schedule 1 Drug, and Pennsylvania’s mandatory minimum sentencing laws will be used against you if you are found guilty.
 This means that even if there are extenuating circumstances, the judge has to give you at least the minimum sentence required by the law for selling marijuana.

-What Quantity Of Marijuana Will Get You Arrested?
+What Quantity Of Marijuana Will Get You Arrested for Trafficking?

 You can be arrested for trafficking two pounds or more of marijuana.
 The severity of the penalties you face will vary depending on the quantity that are found selling.